samiyaalizaidi/FIFO-In-Verilog/README.md

 - Output Data: 8 bits
 - Full: 1-bit signal generated when the FIFO is full.
 - Empty: 1-bit signal generated when the FIFO is empty.

+### Internal Signals
+- Read Pointer: a 5-bit wire to keep track of the FIFO's index that has to be read
+- Write Pointer: a 5-bit wire to keep track of the FIFO's index where the data should be written